 Poyang Lake is the largest freshwater lake in China, and like Dongting Lake in Hunan acts as a buffer for the Yangzi when it is swollen with summer rain.
 The warm waters are home to many fish.

 Lushan is a particularly picturesque mountain close to the lake and is a draw for Chinese and foreign tourists.
 The mountain's buildings include some of European architecture that dates back to colonial days when the coolness and beauty of this mountain was appreciated by foreign visitors.
 Often shrouded in mists, Lushan, is located to the west of Poyang Lake and soars to 4,836 feet [1,474 meters].
 It offers a respite from summer heat, even on its lower slopes.
 The town of Guling marks the transition to cooler temperatures (by 50 ° F [10 ° C]).
 It is often shrouded in cloud as moist air condenses into clouds and mist.
+There are religious buildings of all faiths: Buddhist, Daoist, Muslim and Christian.
 Many visitors aim to be at the peak at sunrise as that is when it is most likely to be clearest with spectacular views over the lake.

 Jing de zhen is world famous for the huge amount of porcelain ➚ that it has produced since the Southern Song dynasty.
 The potteries and 500 kilns use local kaolin (china clay) to fire fine translucent white porcelain.
 Originally most of the output went to the Imperial court but during the Ming increasing quantities went to Guangdong for export.
 There is now a large interactive museum in an old Ming building to explain the whole production process.
 Another center of pottery manufacture was Ji'an now abandoned but it has the old Jiangren Deng pagoda dating to 1062 of seven levels.